Rigidity of Fibonacci representations of mapping class groups: Introduction

 \subsection{Acknowledgements}

 This paper forms part of the PhD thesis of the author.
 The author thanks J. Marché for his help in writing this paper.
 The author also thanks B. Deroin, R. Detcherry, L. Funar, G. Masbaum and R. Santharoubane for helpful discussions.
+Finally, the author would like to thank the Reviewer for taking the necessary time and effort to review the manuscript.